AMD Zen 3 Ryzen 5000 Release Date, Specifications, Performance, All We Know

 Note: You lose support for PCIe 4.0 on 400-series boards, but most gamers will not, and should not, care — PCIe 4.0 makes no meaningful performance difference in gaming.

+The Ryzen 5000 series will come to market on November 5th, 2020.
+We expect to learn more information, like performance benchmarks, for the Ryzen 7 and 5 models in the interim.
+We also expect to eventually hear about Threadripper 5000 products with the Zen 3 architecture, but we aren't sure when AMD will bring the new design to its ultra-powerful high end desktop lineup.

-AMD's suggested pricing often has little to do with what we see at retail, but the Zen 3 Ryzen 5000 processors do come with a recommended $50 markup across the product stack.
+The Zen 3 Ryzen 5000 processors do come with a recommended $50 markup across the product stack.
+AMD's suggested pricing often has little to do with what we see at retail; you can expect the chips to eventually retail for far lower than MSRP.

 The change comes as AMD positions itself as a premium chip supplier as opposed to its long history as the value alternative.
 The continued absence of bundled coolers also serves to drive up the platform cost - in most cases, you'll need to invest at least $40 to find a cooler that's as capable as AMD's stock coolers.
+The company specs a 280mm AIO cooler (or equivalent air cooler) for the chips, so plan accordingly.

 That's led to plenty of complaints, and Intel's Comet Lake lineup actually has lower pricing in critical price bands.
 We do have to take performance into account, though, and we have yet to do our own testing.
 That means the jury is out on the price-to-performance ratio for Ryzen 5000.

 AMD's Zen 3 pricing in the market will be largely predicated upon how it performs relative to Intel's chips.
-Given the big performance gains we expect with the Zen 3 generation, it's possible the numbers could work out to be vastly in favor of Intel's competing chips.
-We won't know until the silicon lands in our labs, but you can bet that will be soon given the November 5th 2020 launch date.
+Given the big performance gains we expect with the Zen 3 generation, it's possible the numbers could work out in favor of Intel's competing chips.

+If Zen 3 lives up to its billing, it looks like AMD’s only constraint will be production capacity at TSMC.
+AMD will sell every Ryzen 5000 chip it punches out, at least until Rocket Lake arrives – and we still don't know if Intel’s new 14nm design can keep pace with AMD’s 7nm chips.
+AMD’s ecosystem of 500- and 400-series motherboard partners have plenty of relatively affordable options, so we don’t foresee any problems with motherboard supply.

+On that front, AMD will undoubtedly meet with stiff demand for the Ryzen 5000 chips at launch, and the company says it is working with retailers to avoid the plague of purchasing bots that exacerbated Nvidia’s now-infamous Ampere launch.
+And AMD hasn't been free of shortages at launch either, with the Ryzen 9 3950X being relatively difficult to purchase for the first couple of months after it launched.